 Any experienced surveyor knows that there’s a plethora of survey equipment required to complete the wide range of complex surveying tasks.

 Different surveying disciplines require different methods of data capture, interpretation, and reporting.
-Mining surveyors may use equipment used in civil, hydrographic, aerial surveying.
-Civil construction surveyor may also use this equipment.
+Mining surveyors may use equipment used in civil, hydrographic, and aerial surveying.
+Civil construction surveyors may also use this equipment.
 A surveyor working in the inner city may use a different set of tools entirely.

 Let’s break down the typical essentials for one of the most common types of Surveying, Cadastral/Land Surveying.

-Measurement hardware is perhaps the most important piece of survey equipment there is.
+Measurement hardware is perhaps the most important survey equipment out there.
 Without it, a surveyor can’t produce the measurements required for a job site.

 A total station is an incredibly accurate modern electronic measuring device.
-It uses geometry and distance measurement in horizontal and vertical planes to determine accurate measurements between known points.
+It uses geometry and distance measurements in horizontal and vertical planes to determine accurate measurements between known points.

 This vital piece of equipment is the go-to measuring device for most surveyors.
 It requires a direct line of sight between the instrument and the target (often a prism) to provide accurate distance measurements.